Following is information about consumer rights under state and federal laws.

 - If you reach an agreement on the bill being collected, follow up with a letter to the debt collector setting out the details of that agreement.
 Keep a copy of the letter for your file.

-To file a complaint about a debt collector contact the ND Department of Financial Institutions at (701) 328-9933 OR the federal Consumer Financial Protection Bureau at www.consumerfinance.gov.
+The Office of Attorney General cannot take a complaint about a debt collector.
+To file a complaint, contact the federal Consumer Financial Protection Bureau at www.consumerfinance.gov.

 Credit Counseling/Debt Management Services